 Moving on means returning to the highway, but soon we turn off on Highway 17, heading through a series of small towns.
 In Toquerville, an old building along the road catches my eye.

 As I am taking my picture, Lane notices the homemade sign posted in the neatly fenced small yard of a nearby bungalow: “Pottery for Sale.”

 We tend to brake for pottery anyway and here we don’t even have to hit the brakes again.
 Might as well get out of the car and check it out.

 The pottery on the display in the front yard is ok, but not enticing enough to make me want to linger. . .except for a panel with organic-looking, highly textured tiles.
 Very, very cool.
 As I’m about to make my escape, someone comes out of the house.
 Foiled.
 We talk for a few minutes and he explains that the pottery out here belongs to a young man who has been working here this summer, his own work is inside.
 I can tell Lane is hesitant, but I really like those tiles – maybe there are more inside.

 Inside is a collection of lovely and accomplished work, including more of those tiles.

 We spend some time pursuing the pottery selection (limiting my purchases to small things that will be easy to haul home) and just chatting with the potter, Russell Wrankle of Toquerville Pottery.
+(Sadly, he seems to no longer be doing pottery.)
 He knows a number of the same Minnesota potters we know and is interested in land use and development issues (mostly as an opponent of recent development).
 We talk and laugh, discussing options for getting him to Minnesota for a show and giving him a hard time about being a NIMBY.
 (Our apologies on the latter, Russ, as on our way out of town it became apparent that your concerns are really justified – some of that development is just scary!)
 We leave with a couple lovely little pieces (only one tile) and hopes for bringing him and his work to Minnesota sometime.